I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hidclass/ni-hidclass-ioctl-hid-enable-secure-read.md

 ## -description
 <p>The IOCTL_HID_ENABLE_SECURE_READ request enables a secure read for open files of a <a href="https://msdn.microsoft.com/2d3efb38-4eba-43db-8cff-9fac30209952">HID collection</a>.
 Only a "trusted" user-mode application (an application with SeTcbPrivilege privileges) can successfully use this request.
 Kernel-mode drivers have SeTcbPrivilege privileges by default, but user-mode applications do not.</p>
 <p>A client uses an <a href="..\hidclass\ni-hidclass-ioctl-hid-disable-secure-read.md">IOCTL_HID_DISABLE_SECURE_READ</a> request to cancel an enable secure read request.</p>
-<p>For information about how to use enable and disable secure read requests to enforce a secure read for a collection, see <a href="NULL">Enforcing a Secure Read For a HID Collection</a>.</p>
+<p>For information about how to use enable and disable secure read requests to enforce a secure read for a collection, see <a href="https://msdn.microsoft.com/be3c7d1b-195c-4b7f-a404-070b3b265333">Enforcing a Secure Read For a HID Collection</a>.</p>

 ## -ioctlparameters